pcingola/BigDataScript/manual/docs/functions.md

 real sqrt(real x)                                       | The square root of a number
 real tan(real x)                                        | The trigonometric tangent of an angle
 real tanh(real x)                                       | The hyperbolic tangent of an angle
-int time()                                              | Return the milliseconds elapsed since epoch
+string[] tasksDone()                                    | Return a list of all task IDs that finished executing string[] tasksRunning()                                 | Return a list of all task IDs that are currentl executing string[] tasksToRun()                                   | Return a list of all task IDs that scheduled for execution int time()                                              | Return the milliseconds elapsed since epoch
 real toDegrees(real x)                                  | Convert x radians to degrees
 real toRadians(real x)                                  | Convert x degrees to radians
 int toInt(bool b)                                       | Convert boolean to int
 int toInt(real r)                                       | Convert real to int
-real ulp(real r)                                        | Returns the size of an ulp of the argument
+string type(expr)                                       | Get the expression's resulting type name, e.g. 'int' or 'string' real ulp(real r)                                        | Returns the size of an ulp of the argument

 ### Config function